-The Soomaa National Park is a bog and swamp abundant area in the Pärnu and Viljandi County.
+The Soomaa National Park is a wetland area in the Pärnu and Viljandi County.
 Visitors might know Soomaa best for its great flood or the so-called fifth season, when the water from melted snow or heavy rains floods all the lower forests, roads and even yards.

 If you are approaching Soomaa from Pärnu, be sure to stop at the mysterious Tori Hell.
 When headed to the Visitor Centre of the Soomaa National Park, stop by the historical Riisa Study Trail, which is accessible for both explorers in wheelchairs and hikers with baby prams.

 Soomaa visitors can take part in regular, canoe and snowshoe hikes; beavers are the popular focus for animal viewing tours.
 The Beaver Trail, which starts at the Visitor Centre of the Soomaa National Park, is accessible both by wheelchairs and baby prams.

 There are five large swamps in Soomaa, also known as the capital of Estonian primeval nature.
 Traditional cultivation of land has turned the banks of the meandering river into diverse river flood-meadows and wooded meadows.
 It is due to these untouched areas that Soomaa is part of the network of European wilderness.

 Soomaa is a shelter for smaller and larger birds and animals.
 These forests are home to elk, deer, wild boar, lynx, wolf and bear; watery landscapes are designed by beavers.